vas3k/GodMode2/README.md

 $ python3 app.py
 ```

-Then open your browser at [localhost:1488](http://localhost:1488), enter demo/demo to access the main screen.
+Then open your browser at [localhost:1488](http://localhost:1488), enter demo/demo to access demo version of the main screen.

 ## Quick Start